Subhra264/psbt_poc/README.md

 }
 ```

-A `PartiallySignedTransactionInner` first needs to be created with all the fields (atleast the required ones) filled.
-The "Inner" instance can not be directly used anywhere, instead it must be validated first using the following method.
-The following factory method validates the psbt according to the `version` enum field of the inner and finally returns a new `Psbt` instance.
+A `PartiallySignedTransactionInner` first needs to be created with all the fields (at least the required ones) filled.
+The "inner" instance can not be directly used anywhere, instead, it must be validated first using the following method.
+The following factory method validates the psbt according to the inner's `version` enum field and finally returns a new `Psbt` instance.

 ```rust
 impl Psbt {